 We “grow” healthy smiles and offer proactive gum disease treatment

-Orange + Magnolia Dental Studio has cultivated close relationships with individuals and families in Costa Mesa, California, and the surrounding area.
+Orange And Magnolia Dental Studio has cultivated close relationships with individuals and families in Costa Mesa, California and the surrounding area.
 We maintain strong bonds with our patients through their routine visits to our studio, located unforgettably at the intersection of Orange Avenue and Magnolia Street.
 These frequent visits are also sweet; they are a cornerstone of preventive dentistry.
 Regular check-ups (exams) and professional cleanings by our skilled hygienists prevent the two leading causes of tooth loss: tooth decay and gum disease.

 Toothy troubles: Gum disease